Tama Potaka: Māori issues

 described the removal of several well known Māori academics as a "whitewash."
 In response, Potaka said that Ngarewa-Packer's comments were "unhelpful" and "undermined the knowledge and experience of the new appointees."

 On 9 May 2025 Potaka, in his capacity as Māori Development Minister, announced that an "independent technical advisory group" would review the Treaty of Waitangi Act 1975, which governs the scope of the Waitangi Tribunal.
 The National-led government had committed to reviewing the scope of the Waitangi Tribunal as part of its coalition agreements with the allied ACT and New Zealand First parties.

 On 1 October 2025, Potaka appointed seven leaders to the boards of several Māori entities: Te Rina Warren to Te Mātāwai, Mahanga Pihama and Jeremy Tātere MacLeod to the Māori Language Commission, Reikura Kahi as Te Māngai Pāho's chair and Kingi Kiriona as deputy chair, Reikura Kahi to Te Māngai Pāho, Mark Gray to the Poutama Trust and Juliet Tainui-Hernandez to the Waitangi Tribunal.

 Conservation

 On 3 September 2024, Potaka as Minister of Conservation and Minister of Tourism and Hospitality Matt Doocey announced that the International Visitor Conservation and Tourism Levy (IVL) would be increased to NZ$100 to fund tourism-related infrastructure and services.
 On 14 October, Potaka as Minister of Conservation announced 19 new marine protection areas in the Hauraki Gulf.

+On 20 November 2025, Potaka confirmed that feral cats would be added to Predator Free 2050's target list of exotic species.
+Feral cats had previously been excluded from the scope of Predator Free 2050 due to opposition from cat owners.

+In February 2026, Potaka announced the introduction of entry fees for foreign tourists at four of New Zealand's most popular natural attractions.
+The measure aims to generate funding for conservation projects while boosting employment opportunities.

+As Conservation Minister, Potaka sponsored the Conservation Amendment Bill, which would allow the New Zealand Government to charge foreign tourists fees for visiting premium natural areas.
+Opposition politicians including Labour's conservation spokesperson Priyanca Radhakrishnan, Greens co-leader Marama Davidson and Te Pāti Māori co-leader Rawiri Waititi expressed concern that it would open about 60 percent of conservation land for sale and change the way that Treaty of Waitangi settlements are interpreted.
+The bill passed its first reading on 13 May 2026 by a margin of 68 to 54 votes, with the governing coalition supporting it and opposition parties opposing it.
+In late June 2026, Potaka withdrew controversial disposal and exchange clauses from the Conservation Amendment Bill, stating that the bill's intention was never to facilitate the large-scale disposal of conservation land.